-LISTSERV Maestro also offers the possibility of using SSL for communication with the Administration Hub and/or the Maestro User Interface components.
+The following subchapters describe how you can configure your LISTSERV Maestro server(s) to use SSL.
 Since topics such as encryption, server certificates, and trusted authorities are so complex, an introduction is presented in Section 18.1 Introduction to Secure Communication to assist understanding the concepts involved, making the execution of the required steps easier.
 Implementation instructions start in Section 18.2 Which Components Should Be Secured?